How are you doing today?

-Meditating and quieting the mind is ultimate patience and focus, and stressing may become impatience, annoyance, irritation, and intolerance.
+Meditating and quieting the mind is the ultimate patience and focus, and stressing may become impatience, annoyance, irritation, and intolerance.

 Managing our stress is recognizing our stressful habits, like fear, doubt, and worry, eliminating these habits, and then creating successful practices, like confidence, faith, and hope.

-Praying for you, and rooting for you to create confidence, faith, and hope so you may manage your stress.
+Praying for you and rooting for you to create confidence, faith, and hope so you may manage your stress.